timbeechey/opa/README.md

 10  9.891944  9.430569 12.96881     C
 ```

-A categorical grouping variable can be passed with the `group` keyword to produce results for each group within the data, in addition to individual results.
+a categorical grouping variable can be passed with the `group` keyword to produce results for each group within the data, in addition to individual results.

 ```r
 opamod2 <- opa(dat[, 1:3], h, group = dat$group, cval_method = "exact")